citizenfx/natives/PLAYER/SetPlayerWeaponDamageModifier.md

 ```

 ```
+The multiplier var has to be 0.1 or more!
 This modifies the damage value of your weapon.
 Whether it is a multiplier or base damage is unknown.
 Based on tests, it is unlikely to be a multiplier.
 ```